Mohammad al-Shaar

 Mohammad Ibrahim al-Shaar (محمد إبراهيم الشعار; born 1950) is a Syrian military officer who served as Minister of the Interior from 2011 to 2018.
 He also served as the vice president of the National Progressive Front.

 Early life

 Shaar was born into a Sunni family in the village of Hafa in Latakia Governorate in 1950.

 Career

 Shaar joined the armed forces in 1971 and held a number of security positions, including chief of the military security in Tartous, the chief of the military security in Aleppo, and the commander and chief of the Syrian military police.
 He was the commander of the military police prior to being appointed minister of interior in April 2011, replacing Said Mohammad Sammour.

 Sanctions

 On 9 May 2011, the European Union (EU) placed sanctions on Shaar along with 12 others.
 The Official Journal of the European Union states the reason for sanctions against him as "involvement in violent treatment of demonstrators".
-Swiss government also put him into sanction list in September 2011, citing the same reason given by the EU.
+The Swiss government had also put him into their sanction list in September 2011, citing the same reason given by the EU.